syncfusion-content/document-processing-docs/Document-Processing/Web-apis/authentication-configuration.md

 ---
-title: Authentication Configuration
+title: Syncfusion Guide to Authentication Configuration in Web APIs
-description: Learn how to configure authentication for the document processing engine using JSON Web Token (JWT) format.
-By default, authentication is disabled, but you can enable it by setting specific environment variables.
+description: Learn how to configure authentication for the document processing engine using JSON Web Token (JWT).
+Enable it by setting specific environment variables.
 platform: document-processing
 control: general
 documentation: UG